mixmi-git/mixmi-profile-mvp-snapshot/README.md

 This application is a web3-enabled profile page that allows users to create and manage their digital presence with various sections including personal information, spotlight items, media embeds, shop items, and decorative stickers.
 The application leverages the Leather wallet for authentication and uses localStorage for data persistence.

+## ⚠️ IMPORTANT: Current Working Implementation

+**The `/integrated` route is the ONLY working implementation.** All other routes and similarly named components outside this path should be considered legacy code that will be removed during cleanup.

+This application contains significant amounts of duplicate code and similarly named components from earlier development iterations.
+Use the structure outlined below to understand the current working implementation.

 ## Key Features

 - **Leather Wallet Authentication**: Authenticate with Stacks blockchain wallet